m-lamonaca/programming-notes/DotNet/C#/C#.md

 }

 IComparator<Base> baseComparator = new BaseComparator();
-CompareDericed(baseComparator);  // valid since baseComparator can compare Base objects and thus can compare Derived objects
+CompareDerived(baseComparator);  // valid since baseComparator can compare Base objects and thus can compare Derived objects
 ```

 ---